rayanjoshi/twisted_truth/README.md

 - Append index and constituent close prices from Yahoo Finance.
 - Visualise M1 vs an index and a constituent using matplotlib.
 - Compute per-year and per-quarter Pearson correlations with optional time-lagging to output a Fisher z-transformed averaged correlation coefficent.

+Key concept — Fisher z-transformed average correlation
+- Problem: averaging Pearson r values directly is biased.
+- Approach (used by `src/calculating_correlation.py`):
+	1. Compute Pearson r for each group (e.g. each year or each quarter).
+	2. Apply Fisher z-transform: z = arctanh(r) (maps r in (-1,1) to real line).
+	3. Average the z values: mean_z = mean(z_i).
+	4. Convert back to correlation: avg_r = tanh(mean_z).

+	This stabilises variance and gives a sound aggregated correlation estimate.

 ## Quick start